Quantum querying based on multicontrolled Toffoli gates for causal Feynman loop configurations and directed acyclic graphs: Quantum causal querying

 \section{Quantum causal querying}

-The proposed algorithm recovers the central ideas from Ref.~\cite{Ramirez-Uribe:2021ubp} for the applicability of amplitude amplification or Grover's quantum algorithm~\cite{Grover:1997fa,Boyer:1996zf} and considers a generalised description of multiloop topologies by treating them as directed graphs made of edges and eloops~\cite{TorresBobadilla:2021ivx,Sborlini:2021owe}.
-An edge is defined as the union of multiple propagators connecting two interaction vertices.
+The proposed algorithm recovers the central ideas from Ref.~\cite{Ramirez-Uribe:2021ubp} on amplitude amplification or Grover's quantum algorithm and considers a generalised description of multiloop topologies by treating them as directed graphs made of edges and eloops~\cite{TorresBobadilla:2021ivx,Sborlini:2021owe}.
+An edge is defined as the union of multiple Feynman propagators connecting two interaction vertices.
 Once propagators are substituted by edges, the remaining loops of the graph define the number of eloops, which is smaller than the number of loops of the original Feynman diagram.
 The convenience of working with eloops in a causality scenario is given by the fact that the only feasible causal configurations are those for which the momentum flows of all propagators belonging to each edge are aligned in the same direction.

-The distinguishing idea introduced in this paper is a clever change of logic in the construction of the oracle operator.
-The tagging of the unidirectional cycles representing eloops is done through the application of only multicontrolled Toffoli gates and XNOT gates, having as a core difference with Ref.~\cite{Ramirez-Uribe:2021ubp} the absence of binary clauses comparing adjacent edges.
-To evaluate the efficiency of the proposal, we will focus on the number of qubits required for the algorithm implementation and on the quantum circuit depth.
+The distinguishing idea introduced in this paper is a change of logic in the construction of the oracle operator.
+The tagging of the unidirectional cycles representing eloops is done through the application of multicontrolled Toffoli (MCX) gates and NOT (Pauli-$X$) gates, having as a core difference with Ref.~\cite{Ramirez-Uribe:2021ubp} the absence of binary clauses comparing adjacent edges.
+This logical procedure significantly simplifies the design and encoding of the corresponding quantum circuits.
+To evaluate the efficiency of the proposal, we focus on the number of qubits required for the algorithm implementation and on the quantum circuit depth circuit area.
 Before describing the algorithm, we review some relevant concepts for a better understanding of the work developed.

-Regarding the applicability of Grover's quantum algorithm, the mixing angle that measures the ratio of states to be queried is defined as $\theta = \arcsin \sqrt{r/N}$, with $r$ the number of winning states and $N=2^n$ the total number of possible states.
-This value is crucial to determine the feasibility of the methodology, in fact, the optimal number of iterations, $t$, to obtain a feasible solution from Grover's algorithm is achieved when $\sin^2 \theta_t \sim 1$ with $\theta_t = (2t +1) \, \theta$.
-It is worth mentioning that the most effective implementation for the majority of the multiloop topologies analysed is achieved with a single iteration, $t=1$, when the initial mixing angle is $\theta \sim \pi/6$, or correspondingly, when $r/N \sim 1/4$.